 Book Now

-March 31, 2026 · By Alec McCullough
+January 11, 2026 · By Alec McCullough

 7 Flooring Mistakes Utah Homeowners Regret

 These 7 flooring mistakes cost Utah homeowners thousands.
-Learn what to avoid before you buy — from wrong materials to skipping subfloor prep.
+Learn what to avoid before you buy, from wrong materials to skipping subfloor prep.

 New flooring is one of the biggest home improvement investments you’ll make.
 It’s also one of the hardest to undo if you get it wrong.
 You can’t return 1,200 square feet of installed hardwood the way you’d return a shirt.